wholesome-bean/GameDev-CPP/README.md

 # GameDev-CPP
-This is a repo for various C++ game projects not affiliated with a specific engine.
+This is a repo for various simple C++ game projects I have made while learning the basics of game dev through c++.